 You know the saying; it is better to be lucky than good.
 Unfortunately, this is not the case when it comes to trade performance.
 What happens is that you select a set of data points on which to hone your strategy.
-You then make small variations to your parameters until one hits and produces positive performance.
+You then make small variations to your parameters until one hits and produces a positive performance.

 The problem is that these results are more likely to be luck, rather than you discovering an actual winning strategy.
-These types of strategies lack any type of predictive abilities, and won’t produce your tested results in real time.
+These types of strategies lack any form of predictive abilities, and won’t produce your tested results in real time.

 The best way to avoid this pitfall is to make sure you paper trade your strategy once you have developed it.
-If you can prove significant gains going forward; that will show the strategy was not sheer luck, but it is actually a profitable system.
+If you can prove significant gains going forward; that will show the strategy was not sheer luck, but it is a profitable system.

 Pitfall 5: Forgetting The Little Things

 Backtesting is good because you can setup the strategy you want to test, click a couple of buttons and calculate your results.
 If only it were that easy in real life.
-When you are actually trading, you have to account for liquidity, feasibility and transaction cost.
+When you are trading, you have to account for liquidity, feasibility and transaction cost.

 It is hard to get proper position fills if you are trying to trade a lot of size in an illiquid name, or if you are buying too much of a stock that doesn’t have a lot of volume.
 Backtesting won't typically pick up on which names are illiquid or which stocks won't be able to fill your orders.
-You will need to set up your backtest to ignore these names or at least take into consideration how much size you are playing with in the market.
+You will need to set up your backtest to ignore these names or at least take into consideration how much size you are playing within the market.

 If you are running a strategy that deals with shorting stocks, you need to be aware that not all stocks can be shorted.
 A lot of the time small capitalization stocks can be placed on a hard-to-borrow list making it more difficult or even impossible to initiate a short position.
 Shorting stocks can also incur additional fees and margin requirements.

 Transaction cost will typically make up a small percentage of a trade, but it does add up over time.
 This is especially true if your strategy aims to enter and exit a lot of positions quickly.
-Fred Piard notes "even with a low-cost broker, trading fees can have a heavy drag, especially on daily strategies."
-Adding in transaction cost, such as commissions and regulatory fees, can turn a profitable strategy into a losing strategy.
+Fred Piard notes "even with a low-cost broker; trading fees can have a heavy drag, especially on daily strategies."
+Adding in transaction costs, such as commissions and regulatory fees, can turn a profitable strategy into a losing strategy.

 When developing your trading strategies, you want to build them on the past data, test them over a wide range of market conditions, and then test them going forward using paper money.
-Once your strategy has proven itself, you can finally take it to live trading where you risk actual capital.
+Once your strategy has proven itself, you can finally take it to live trading where you risk real capital.